×

 How to identify a slow puncture

-If you suspect that your tyre(s) have a slow puncture, there are several signs to look out for.
+If you suspect that your tyre(s) have a slow puncture, there are a few telltale signs which could confirm your suspicions:

 Preventing slow punctures

-You should also be mindful of driving conditions and avoid driving over debris or potholes whenever possible.
+Be mindful of driving conditions and try your best to avoid driving over debris or potholes whenever possible.

 Remember to check your tyres